Universal541/brianreymore/src/content/essays/caesar's_ledger.md

 And the two are rarely the same person.

+Consider the Opium Wars of the nineteenth century.
+Publicly framed through diplomacy and trade disputes, they were fundamentally tied to economic power and market access.
+Britain, seeking to preserve commercial advantage, forcibly opened Chinese markets through military means after resistance to the opium trade threatened profitability.

+The official language involved order and treaty.

+The practical reality involved coercion and economic leverage.

+Or consider the twentieth century's long entanglement between fossil fuels, geopolitical influence, and military posture in the Middle East.
+This is not to reduce every conflict to oil — history is never that simplistic — but to ignore the strategic role of resources in global military planning would be equally dishonest.

+Complex motives exist.

+But complexity does not erase incentives.

+And incentives matter.

 ## Smedley Butler and the Soldier Who Said the Quiet Part Out Loud

 Few American military figures spoke more bluntly about this than Major General Smedley Butler.

-Butler was not some pampered campus radical with a protest sign.
+Butler was not some pampered campus radical waving a protest sign.
 He was one of the most decorated Marines in American history, a two-time Medal of Honor recipient, and a man who knew empire from inside the machine.

 After his military career, he wrote *War Is a Racket*, a short and furious indictment of the way war enriches elites while ordinary soldiers and civilians absorb the suffering.[^1]